fastforwardlabs/blog/README.md

 ## Publishing your post

-To publish your post `git push origin master`, an automatic Github action will rebuild the site and automatically deploy it.
+To publish your post commit your changes and do `git push origin master`, an automatic Github action will rebuild the site and automatically deploy it.
 It usually takes around two minutes.
 You can look under the action tab to check its status.

 # Adding a prototype link